Vyvyan Holland: Biography

-Holland married Violet Mary Craigie on 7 January, 1914.
-She died on 15 October 1918 at Westminster Hospital, Middlesex, from injuries in a fire.
+Holland married Violet Mary Craigie on 7 January 1914.
+She died on 15 October 1918 at Westminster Hospital, Middlesex, subsequent to injuries caused by her evening gown catching alight near an open fire.

-At the start of the First World War in 1914, Holland was commissioned a Second Lieutenant in the Interpreters Corps.
+At the start of the First World War in 1914, Holland was commissioned a second lieutenant in the Interpreters Corps.
 He later transferred into 114 Battery, XXV Bde Royal Field Artillery.
 He was demobilised on 27 July 1919 and was awarded an OBE.
 His brother Cyril had been killed by a German sniper on 9 May 1915, during the Battle of Festubert in France.

 Holland became an author and translator.
 At the beginning of the Second World War, he was offered a position as a translator and editor for the BBC, a post he held for six years.
-In September 1943, he married his second wife, Dorothy Thelma Helen Besant, a great-grandniece of Annie Besant.
-Born in Australia, she had moved to London.
+In September 1943, he married his second wife, Dorothy Thelma Helen Besant, a great-grandniece of the campaigner Annie Besant.
+Born in Australia, she had relocated to London.
 Their only child, Merlin Holland, was born in London in 1945.
-Merlin became a publisher, a dealer in glass and ceramics, and a writer.
-He conducted extensive research about his paternal grandfather Wilde, and has edited, written and published several works about him.

 In 1947 Holland and his wife left for Australia and New Zealand, where she had been invited to give lectures on fashionable dress in 19th-century Australia.
 The couple lived in Melbourne from 1948 to 1952.

 In 1954, after returning to England, Holland published an autobiography entitled Son of Oscar Wilde.

 Vyvyan Holland died in London in 1967, aged 80.